REPRODUCTION -1

 IMPORTANCE OF MEIOSIS

-1. It ensures a constant number of chromosomes in all the species by reducing the doubling number chromosomes w
+1. It ensures a constant number of chromosomes in all species by reducing the doubling number of chromosomes which would result in different species.

-2. It involves the possibility of exchange of pieces of genetic information/ materials between the paternal and maternal chromosomes leading to new combination of characteristic in the gamete.
+2. It involves the possibility of exchange of pieces of genetic information/materials between the paternal and maternal chromosomes leading to new combinations of characteristics in the gamete.

-3. It provides variation when the membrane of each pair of chromosomes is separated from each other independently.
+3. It provides variation when the members of each pair of chromosomes are separated from each other independently.

 REPRODUCTION IN FLOWERING PLANTS

-Flowering plants or angiosperms reproduce sexually, Flowering plants have specialized structures called the flowers, which is used for the reproduction process.
+Flowering plants or angiosperms reproduce sexually.
+Flowering plants have specialized structures called flowers, which are used for the reproduction process.

 1. PEDUNCLE

 It is a flower stalk attached to the plant.
-It is where flower develops.
-If it is branched so as to bear many flowers each branch is called radical.
+It is where the flower develops.
+If it is branched so as to bear many flowers, each branch is called radical.

 It is the outermost ring of floral leaves.
-Are usually great and protect the inner floral structure when the flower is not open.
+They are usually green and protect the inner floral structure when the flower is not open.

 This is a ring of petals on a flower.
-In some plants the petals are brightly coloured.
-They may fuse to form corolla tube.
+In some plants, the petals are brightly coloured.
+They may fuse to form a corolla tube.
 Corolla and calyx together constitute the perianth.

-This is the male reproductive organs.
-It consists of filament on top with a head of filament called anther
+This is the male reproductive organ.
+It consists of a filament with a head called anther.

-This is the female reproductive organ, it consists of three parts called ovary, style and stigma – Ovary contains eggs/ stigma.
+This is the female reproductive organ.
+It consists of three parts called ovary, style, and stigma.

-– Stigma is a knob like structure at the top of style.
+• Stigma is a knob-like structure at the top of the style.
 It receives pollen grains during pollination.
-It is usually have five branches.
+It usually has five branches.

 Types of Flowers